Skip to Navigation | Skip to Content

 Entrants on colour coded courses will be allocated an open start time.

 Keep in mind that the start is remote from assembly, on a good path at a distance of approx. 1.8 km, with a climb of approx. 300 m.
-A fit M60 did the walk to the start in 25 minutes but this should only be taken as a guide.
-Only you know how fast you can or want to walk to your start.
+We suggest allowing 40-45 minutes from leaving assembly to get to the start.
+This suggestion is a guide, only you know how fast you can or want to walk/run to your start.

 The entry system will allow you and your partner to indicate if you want split starts.
 With the distance to the start we urge that BOTH partners take split starts.
 You will both then be allocated open starts.